 LumiraDx Announces New Investment for Ongoing Development of its Point of Care Molecular Tuberculosis Test

-Company receives $14.2M in grants from the Bill & Melinda Gates Foundation to support the TB test’s ongoing development and future launch into developing countries

-/EIN News/ -- LONDON, Dec.
-14, 2022 (GLOBE NEWSWIRE) -- LumiraDx Limited (Nasdaq: LMDX), a next-generation point of care diagnostics company, today announced it has received $14.2M in grants from the Bill & Melinda Gates Foundation for ongoing development of its point of care molecular tuberculosis (TB) testing system.
+LONDON, Dec.
+14, 2022 (GLOBE NEWSWIRE) -- LumiraDx Limited LMDX, a next-generation point of care diagnostics company, today announced it has received $14.2M in grants from the Bill & Melinda Gates Foundation for ongoing development of its point of care molecular tuberculosis (TB) testing system.
 Used with the LumiraDx multi-assay Platform, the molecular TB test is being developed to provide highly accurate results at a low price at the point of care enabling clinicians to immediately commence appropriate treatment and patient management to maximize health outcomes and minimize further spread of infection.

 According to the World Health Organization's 2022 Global Tuberculosis Report, the difference in the number of people who were infected with TB and the number of people diagnosed with TB widened in both 2020 and 2021 versus 2019 to over 4 million each year.
 To address this crisis, a substantial new supply of molecular TB tests is required.
 However, existing options are limited by price, test run time, electricity requirements as well as a reliance on a sputum sample type, which can be challenging to collect from many patients.